awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 + You can't launch X1 instances using a Windows Server 2008 SP2 64\-bit AMI, except for `x1.16xlarge` instances\.
 + You can't launch X1e instances using a Windows Server 2008 SP2 64\-bit AMI\.
 + With earlier versions of the Windows Server 2008 R2 64\-bit AMI, you can't launch `r4.large` and `r4.4xlarge` instances\.
 If you experience this issue, update to the latest version of this AMI\.
-+ [ClassicLink](vpc-classiclink.md) is not supported for R5, R5d, and z1d instances—you cannot use ClassicLink to link your EC2\-Classic instances to these instances in your VPC\.
 + There is a limit on the total number of instances that you can launch in a region, and there are additional limits on some instance types\.
 For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)\.
 To request a limit increase, use the [Amazon EC2 Instance Request Form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.